juliettemurris/juliettemurris.github.io/index.md

 </ul>

 <strong>Latest news:</strong>
+> Our protocol for SEPSISCOOL II trial is out in BMJ Open!
+We use an adaptive trial design to compare strategies of treatment of fever in ICU, for more info click <a href="https://bmjopen.bmj.com/content/14/1/e069430.long">here</a>
-> 🎓🌐 I've just earned a certificate in #OpenScience, see <a href="https://u-paris.fr/bibliotheques/certification-science-ouverte-seconde-promotion-doctorants/">here</a> for further details.
+> 🎓🌐 I've just earned a certificate in #OpenScience with the Université Paris Cité, see <a href="https://u-paris.fr/bibliotheques/certification-science-ouverte-seconde-promotion-doctorants/">here</a> for further details.